 The Kootenay River is the uppermost major tributary of the Columbia River and flows through British Columbia, Montana and Idaho.
 As all the major streams in the Kootenay Valley empty into this river, it is best fished in April and May before runoff and then again in the fall and into winter.
-Yes, I said winter as we run our bull trout safari in our HYDE Power Drifters, the ultimate fly fishing vessel.
-On warm days you can see rising cutthroat and even some rainbows but its the Bull trout that chase after our streamers stripped through deep pockets that bring the most excitement.
+Yes, I said into winter.
+The Kootenay is not for your average flip flop wearing trout fly fisher but more so for the one who wants a chance at a real Trophy Bull troutand is willing to tough it out.
+We run our bull trout safari in our HYDE Power Drifters, the ultimate fly fishing vessel and anglers need to be well equipt with good gear to stand the potentially nasty weather.
+That said, on warm days you can see rising cutthroat and even some rainbows but its the Bull trout that chase after our streamers stripped through deep pockets that bring the most excitement.
 Since the water level is so low and clear at that time of year many of these huge trout are caught on small streamers and nymphs.
 Once you spend a couple days on the Kootenay River, you will be hooked into returning to explore this unique fishery.
 Keep in mind that the Kootenay is a true wilderness river and angling can be challenging with changing weather and water conditions.
 Call us about our Kootenay River Bull Tout Safari!

 "Bull Trout Safari" Sounds Cool........ because it is!